Summary: The Spirit of Laws (page 3)

 Book III: The Principles of the Three Governments

-Montesquieu deduces the principle of each of these three governments from their respective natures, which he has just outlined.
+Montesquieu deduces the principle of each of these three governments from their respective natures, as outlined above.

-If the nature of a government is what determines its structure, its principle is what drives its actions—namely, the human passions that animate it.
+If the nature of a government is what determines its structure, its principle is what drives its actions—the human passions that animate it.

-In a democracy, as we have seen, power belongs to the people or to part of the people.
-Since they will be called upon to decide on laws that will directly affect them, those who vote must possess enough virtue to support laws that may even penalise themselves.
+In a democracy, power belongs to the people or to part of the people.
+Since they will be called upon to decide on laws that directly affect them, those who vote must possess enough virtue to support laws that may even penalise themselves.

-As a result, the virtue of citizens is the essential principle of democracies.
+The virtue of citizens is therefore the essential principle of democracies.

-Virtue is not the principle of monarchies, since the monarch decrees laws to which he is not subject.
-Therefore, he does not need to be virtuous.
+Virtue is not the principle of monarchies, since the monarch decrees laws to which he is not himself subject.
+He does not need to be virtuous.

-This does not mean that virtue is entirely absent from monarchies, but simply that a monarchy can sustain itself without it.
-The same is true of despotism.
+This does not mean that virtue is entirely absent from monarchies, but simply that a monarchy can sustain itself without it—as can despotism.

-Montesquieu illustrates this with several historical examples in The Spirit of Laws.
-Let us take the case of England: it was the corruption of its leaders that prevented it from ever establishing itself as a democracy.
-Similarly, Sylla was unable to restore democracy to Rome after his dictatorship because the city was too corrupt.
+Montesquieu illustrates this with several historical examples.
+Take the case of England: it was the corruption of its leaders that prevented it from ever establishing itself as a democracy.
+Likewise, Sylla was unable to restore democracy to Rome after his dictatorship because the city was too corrupt.

-Finally, Athens defeated the Persians and Sparta with 20,000 men because its citizens were virtuous.
-Later, it lost with the same 20,000 men to Philip.
+Athens defeated the Persians and Sparta with 20,000 men because its citizens were virtuous.
+Later, it lost with those same 20,000 men to Philip.
 What caused their defeat, despite having the same forces?
 The lack of virtue among the citizens.

-Montesquieu thus describes, in The Spirit of Laws, the gradual decline of civic morals in a republic that loses its virtue:
+Montesquieu thus describes the gradual decline of civic morals in a republic that loses its virtue:

 We were free with the laws; now we want to be free against them.
 Every citizen is like a slave who has escaped from his master's house.
 What was once a maxim is now called oppression; what was once a rule is now called a hindrance; what was once vigilance is now called fear.
 The republic is a corpse 2.